jakelodder/talent-release/README.md

 - **No Backend Required** - Pure client-side implementation
 - **Cross-Platform** - Works on iOS, Android, Windows, and macOS

-## 📱 Screenshots

-*Perfect for field work on tablets and mobile devices*

 ## 🛠️ Installation

 ### Option 1: Direct Use